andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 NO CLASS

-We will sit down in Sussman theater together one evening and watch Blade Runner (1982) with other students from our learning community - so, from other FYS sections!
-President Martin will talk briefly, before or after the movie.

-As a result, we will cancel one class meeting.
+Since you had to make time outside of class to watch Blade Runner (1982) with our learning community, we will cancel this class meeting.

 ____________________________________